arago/OGIT/SGO/format/README.md

 This directory contains commented template files for the different ontology elements: _Attribute_, _Entity_, _Verb_

 General requirements:
- * Other companies are encouraged to take responsibility for an NTO, e.g. 'ogit/Forum'
+ * Other companies are encouraged to take responsibility for an NTO, which name would have semantical meaning, e.g. 'ogit/Forum'
- * All SGO's will start with "ogit/" and will not have a namespace
+ * All SGO's will just start with "ogit/" which would be followed by the entity/verb/attribute name
- * All NTO's will start with "ogit/Namespace"
+ * All NTO's will start with "ogit/NTOName/", where NTOName should have a semantical meaning
-    * There should be only one namespace for NTO's, e.g. ogit/Forum/Profile and not ogit/Forum/Website/Profile
+    * Subsequential division of an NTO into sub-NTO's is not possible, e.g. ogit/Forum/Profile and not ogit/Forum/Website/Profile
- * Names of namespaces shouldn't contain organization names, but instead consist on a generalization.
+ * Names of NTO's shouldn't contain organization names, but instead consist on a generalization.
 E.g. instead arago/ -> automation/
-   * Although for namespaces semantical names are preferred, it's possible to group entities under one namespace, which name could be meant more organizational-wise, rather than semantical.
-This is done due to the division of responsibility forthcoming from first requirement.
-E.g.: ogit/Forum/Profile, where Profile - semantical name of the entity and Forum - organizational name for the namespace
  * The only possibility of having data stored in GraphIT not using the global ontology is strongly discouraged due to low performance but possible within the isolated  ogit/CustomApplicationData/ namespace under ogit/CustomApplicationData/appID
  * All entities should be allowed to have free attributes
  * There will be no inheritance